State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Abstract

 \section{Abstract}

 In this paper, we refine and validate our method for training speaker embedding extractors using weak annotations.
 More specifically, we use only the audio stream of the source VoxCeleb videos and the names of the celebrities without knowing the time intervals in which they appear in the recording.
 We experiment with hyperparameters and embedding extractors based on ResNet and WavLM.
 We show that the method achieves state-of-the-art results in speaker verification, comparable with training the extractors in a standard supervised way on the VoxCeleb dataset.
-We also extend it by considering segments belonging to unknown speakers appearing alongside the celebrities, which are typically being discarded.
-Overall, our approach can be used for directly training state-of-the-art embedding extractors or as an alternative to the VoxCeleb-like pipeline for dataset creation without needing image modality.
+We also extend it by considering segments belonging to unknown speakers appearing alongside the celebrities, which are typically discarded.
+Removing the need for speaker timestamps and multimodal alignment, our method unlocks the use of large-scale weakly labeled speech data, enabling direct training of state-of-the-art embedding extractors and offering a visual-free alternative to VoxCeleb-style dataset creation.